George Monckton-Arundell, 6th Viscount Galway

-George Edward Arundell Monckton-Arundell, 6th Viscount Galway (1 March 1805 – 6 February 1876), was an Anglo-Irish Conservative politician.
+George Edward Arundell Monckton-Arundell, 6th Viscount Galway (1 March 1805 – 6 February 1876), was a British Conservative politician.

 Early life

 George Edward Arundell Monckton-Arundell was born on 1 March 1805.
-He was the son of William George Monckton-Arundell, 5th Viscount Galway.
+He was the son of William George Monckton-Arundell, 5th Viscount Galway and Catherine Elizabeth Handfield.

+He was educated at Harrow and matriculated at Christ Church, Oxford, in 1824, earning his B.A. in 1827.

 Career

 He succeeded his father in the viscountcy in 1834 but as this was an Irish peerage it did not entitle him to an automatic seat in the House of Lords.

 He was instead elected to the House of Commons for East Retford in 1847, a seat he held until 1876 (the remainder of his life), and served as a Lord-in-waiting in 1852 in the first Conservative administration of the Earl of Derby.

 Personal life

+On 25 April 1838 Lord Galway married his first cousin Henrietta Maria Milnes at St George's, Hanover Square.
+She was a daughter of Robert Pemberton and sister of Richard Monckton Milnes, 1st Baron Houghton, in 1838.
+Together, they were the parents of: